 Linking the old and the new towns of Edinburgh and located in Princes Street Garden, the Mound was the feel-good setting for the 2013 movie Sunshine on Leith featuring The Proclaimers song “I’m Gonna Be (500 miles)”.
 Set and filmed in Edinburgh, other Edinburgh film locations included Leith, Constitution Street, Bernard Street, Grassmarket, Shore, Calton Hill, North Bridge, Hanover St and the Royal Mile.

-Some of Edinburgh's most notable buildings and are located on the Mound, including the National Gallery of Scotland, the Royal Scottish Academy, the spires of the University of Edinburgh's New College, the General Assembly Hall of the Church of Scotland, the elegant domed Headquarters of the commercially owned Bank of Scotland, and its museum, Museum on the Mound.
-The Assemble Hall on the Mound also featured in Chariots of Fire.
+Some of Edinburgh's most notable landmarks and buildings are located on the Mound, including the National Gallery of Scotland, the Royal Scottish Academy, the spires of the University of Edinburgh's New College, the General Assembly Hall of the Church of Scotland, the elegant domed Headquarters of the commercially owned Bank of Scotland, and its museum, Museum on the Mound.
+The Assembly Hall on the Mound also featured in Chariots of Fire.

-In the 2018 best-selling movie Avengers: Infinity War, Edinburgh's Old Town acts as the hideout for Scarlet Witch and Vision and is the backdrop for a thrilling battle between the Avengers and Thanos' henchmen.
+In the 2018 best-selling movie Avengers: Infinity War, Edinburgh's Old Town and the Edinburgh Royal Mile acts as the hideout for Scarlet Witch and Vision and is the backdrop for a thrilling battle between the Avengers and Thanos' henchmen.

 A short drive from Edinburgh, Rosslyn Chapel is the film location of the climactic scenes of the 2006 movie adaptation of the Dan Brown novel Da Vinci Code, again starring Tom Hanks.
 The aerial view of the Chapel in the film was based on a one-sixth scale model, specially created, because the Chapel itself was under scaffolding at the time but all the interior scenes were filmed inside the Chapel.
 Thanks to the movie, this is one of the most famous landmarks in Edinburgh.